psibi/psibi.github.io/content/posts/job-watcher.md

 The actual implementation has more state than this, particularly around distinguishing first failures, repeated failures, new errors, and recovery.
-That distinction turns out to be important for alerting.
+That distinction is what decides which failures generate an alert and which are only recorded.

 The watcher handles the mechanics around the task.
 Your task implementation only needs to provide the actual work: